By Marc Lichtenfield, Chief Income Strategist

 Thanks to the fiber-optics business it acquired from Sprint, Cogent is still adding customers at a rapid pace…

 Indeed, in 2023 the company netted revenue of just over $890 million, up 52.5% over 2022.
 Net income grew by an astounding 24,646.2% in 2023, totaling $1.27 billion over 2022’s $5.1 million.

-And the company has grown its cash reserves to $384.42 million over the last 12 months.
+And the company has grown considerably since then.
+2024 saw its revenues climb to $955 million, just shy of $1 billion and up 7.3% over 2023.
+In addition, its cash reserves stand at $198 million.
 Finally, the company is facilitating the rise of AI with technology it also acquired from Sprint in a new and innovative way.
 Cogent calls it Optical Transport, it’s a dedicated point-to-point fiber-based communication system between two specific locations.

 Customers who buy optical transport get dedicated pipes connecting their servers and network between two locations far faster than the internet would be capable of.
 This would be very useful for a company integrating AI between its offices and data centers.